an improved hydrocephalus shunt

 CSF-Dynamics was founded in 1996 by Svend Erik Børgesen, Dr. Med.
 Sci., former chief neurosurgeon at the Danish National Hospital in Copenhagen, specialist in hydrocephalus, recipient of the Medtronic Pudenz Prize and recognised by the Queen of Denmark for neurosurgical services.
 After operating more than 500 hydrocephalus patients (as well as many other operations), he invented the SinuShunt™ as a response to the need for a radically better hydrocephalus shunt which would continue to work on a long-term basis.

 Initial results from his research conducted 2001-2003 showed that shunting to the intracranial venous sinus reduced overdrainage and demonstrated clinical benefit but would require additional design changes to prevent endothelium overgrowth of the outlet.
-Post-retirement, Dr Børgesen partnered with the Danish engineering consultancy 2C ENGINEERING in 2017 to redesign the outlet, leading to the First in Human Trial from 2020 onwards.
-So far, data collected is extremely promising with the outlet remaining open for over 6 months indicating better-than-average shunt survival and confirming that shunting to the intercranial venous sinus provides a safe, simple and long-lasting solution.
+Post-retirement, Dr Børgesen partnered with the Danish engineering consultancy 2C ENGINEERING in 2017 to redesign the outlet, leading to our pilot study from 2020 to 2022.
+So far, data collected is extremely promising with the outlet remaining open for over 6 months indicating better-than-average shunt survival and confirming that shunting to the dural venous sinus provides a safe, simple and long-lasting solution.